Redant136/Cookbook/5 Ingredients - Jamie Oliver/5 Ingredients - Jamie Oliver.md

 3. Whip the cream to very soft peaks.
 Separate the eggs, add the yolks to the cream with the sugar and whisk to combine.
 Add a pinch of sea salt to the white and, with a clean whisk, beat until super-stiff.
 4. Fold the cooled chocolate into the cream, then very gently fold that through the egg whites with a spatula.
 5. Divvy up the mousse between six glasses or bowl, interspersing the cherries and syrup throughout and finishing with a few nice cherries on top.
+### Mango rice pudding
+4 Servings, 28 minutes
+p.
+293
+#### Ingredients
+- 2/3 cup pudding or Arborio rice
+- 4 star anise
+- 12 oz frozen mango chunks
+- 4 tablespoons liquid honey
+- 4 tablespoons Greek style coconut yogurt
+#### Instructions
+1. Place the rice, star anise, frozen mango, 3 tablespoons of honey and a tiny pinch of sea salt in a pan on medium heat.
+2. Cover with 2 3/4 cups of water and simmer for 25 minutes or until thick and creamy, stirring occasionally.
+3. Stir through the yogurt so it's nice and creamy, then divide between you bowls.
+4. Drizzle over the remaining honey and enjoy.
 ## Pastry
 ### Almond pastry puff
 6 Servings, 28 minutes